CSCfi/csc-user-guide/docs/support/tutorials/gis/satellite_ms_guide.md

     * raw or pre-processed
 * user experience and knowledge
     * RADAR/LiDAR require solid background knowledge for processing and interpretation
-    * Multispectral data is more easily interpreted and processed (and more pre-processed data is available)
+    * Optical  data is more easily interpreted and processed (and more pre-processed data is available)

 ### Where do I find the data?